cameronjfergus/citations-papillotes/README.md

 But with Angular 11.2, it's more simpler and there is no more needs to al these hacks (thanks for them coz it really helped me on those times).

+In the last few days, i also added the package @angular/pwa to allow ther lighthouse benchmark to improve the notation.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.